inspire-1a03/pip-2021-nilayyousefi/google-sheets.md

 > What questions still exist about the trends and the data?
 What new questions has this process generated?
 > What additional information would you like to help answer these questions?

 <!-- Write a short response below-->

+Overall, we are seeing an increase in cases but also an increase in vaccinations.
+After looking at the trends, vaccinations are gradually increasing which will change the pattern of all the other trends we looked at to start declining.
+I think a big question while looking at these trends is what are the age groups of these individuals that are being tested, admitted, dying, and/or getting vaccinated?
+Most of these can be answered by looking further into data from hospital admission and testing/vaccination centres.
+I believe it would be interesing to group these trends into age groups and see what the patterns are to compare all the different charts.